 The licensed professional shall be direct-enrolled with Medicaid and have their own Medicaid Provider Number (MPN) and National Provider Identifier (NPI).
-Only the individual licensed professional assigned to those numbers may use those numbers for authorization and billing of services.
+Only the individual licensed professional assigned to those numbers may can use those numbers for authorization and billing of services.
+These licensed providers cannot bill "incident to" a physician or any other licensed professional.
 Allowing anyone else to use those numbers is considered fraud and individuals who do so are subject to administrative, civil, and criminal action and shall be reported to their occupational licensing board and Medicaid Program Integrity.